maveniverse/site-001/content/en/blog/cstamas/2025/11/group-repository/index.md

 ## When to use groups?

 Group repositories are still useful, but are not silver bullet.
+And to remain with bullet analogy, they should be used sparingly.
 They are fine to be used to group repositories that are logically bound together, like for example you can "stripe" your snapshots into `snapshots-2024`, `snapshots-2025` etc and you could group them into `snapshots` group repository.
 Some MRMs have this feature to allow deploy operations against group URLs, where the deployment ends up in first repository (presumably `snapshots-2025`).
 But cannot